tom-price/recipes/vetebrod.md

 **Repeat the following 4x**
 1. Roll the dough into a rectangle roughly the size of an A4 / Letter sheet of paper
-2. Lightly melt and spread 1/4 of the butter (30mL, 29g, 1/8 cup) over the rectangle of dough.
+2. Lightly melt and spread 1/4 of the butter (45mL, 43g, 3/16 cup, 3 tbsp) over the rectangle of dough.
 3. Sprinkle 1/4 of the filling over top (probably 70g but check.
 There's always some marzipan lost when grating)
 4. Roll tightly (think yule log) from either of the shorter edges of the rectangle
 5. Place on baking tray and using scissors cut from above 90% of the way through 10 times down the length of the roll.